HelOWeen/ewa-selfdb-update/Readme.md

 the end of EVESqlToMdb's execution?
 This is the place where we need to put that new version number.
 EWA compares the version provided here to the version of its local database.
-If _this_ version is higher than its local version, it will notify you of a database update, if you click _? -&lt; Check for update_.
+If _this_ version is higher than its local version, it will notify you of a database update, if you click _? -&gt; Check for update_.
 If you want to force an database update to EWA, the version here needs to be higher than the local version.
 - _URLDB_
 That's the download link for the database update.
 Obviously, when you upload your Db update to your